Gene5ive/gene5ive.github.io/_posts/2015-12-05-switch-loop-versus-for-loop.md

 {% highlight bash %}

-$ { title: 'Interstellar',
-    review: '5 stars.
+$ '5 stars.
 One of the most realistic movies about interstellar travel ever made.
-Excellent example of Nolan\'s mind-bending narrative style.' }
+Excellent example of Nolan\'s mind-bending narrative style.'

 {% endhighlight %}